rakus/quick_change_directory/README.md

 __Update Performance__

-My home directory contains ~140000 directories and my HD is a SSD.
+My home directory contains ~170000 directories and my HD is a SSD.
 I have two indexes defined (see file qc-index.cfg).

-After dropping the file caches the first update takes about 30-40 seconds.
+After dropping the file caches the first update takes about 55 seconds.
-Subsequent updates are much faster, they take about 5 seconds.
+Subsequent updates are much faster due to caching, they take about 10 seconds.

 Update performance depends on the number of indexes and their definition.

-BTW: Due to ignored dirs (like .git, .metadata, ...) only half of the existing directories are stored in the indexes.
+BTW: Due to ignored dirs (like .git, .metadata, ...) only about 95000 directories are stored in the indexes.

 ### Manual Index